mozilla-services/consvc-shepherd/docs/testing.md

 with fine-grained control over the inputs.
 Due to their narrow scope, unit tests are fundamental to thorough test coverage.

-Our test coverage minimum is set to 95%.
 A coverage report is printed to the shell showing the test results and possible exceptions.
 See [coverage.py](https://coverage.readthedocs.io/en/latest/) for more details.

 Unit tests are written and executed with `pytest` and are located in the test directories listed above, in the form: `*/tests/`.
 The name of individual test files should match those of the files they are testing in the form `test*.py`.